material-components/material-components-web/packages/mdc-select/README.md

 ### Styles

-When using the enhanced select, you will also need to load the Menu and List components' styles.
+When using the select, you will also need to load the Menu and List components' styles.

 ```scss
 @import "@material/list/mdc-list";